Public Passenger Vehicles (PPV)

 - Send questions or comments on public passenger industry licensing and regulations

 The Chicago Public Passenger Vehicle Study examines the taxi and ride-hail industry’s effect on the local economy, workforce, and transportation options.
-Read the Chicago Public Passenger Vehicle Industry Study.
+Click on the image below to read the Study.

 CHICABS.ORG: Passenger Information